lourycf/WorkspaceLauncher/README.md

 The content under this line is the same as the WorkspaceLauncher-EditWithNotepad.bat file.
-So you dont even have to download it, but rather just copy and paste.
+So you dont even have to download it, but rather just copy and paste to a notepad.

 ```
 @echo off